puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 {:.concept}
 ## Testing your module with PDK

-PDK provides tools to help you run unit tests on your module and validate your new module's metadata, syntax, and style.
+PDK provides tools to help you run unit tests on your module and validate your module's metadata, syntax, and style.

 By default, the PDK module template includes tools that can: